An Efficient Recurrent Adversarial Framework for Unsupervised Real-Time Video Enhancement: Experiments and Discussion

 \subsection{Experimental Setup}

 To get manageable training samples, we crop the videos online in the spatio-temporal domain to short sequences $x,y\in\mathbb{R}^{5\times256\times256\times3}$.
-Since our proposed recurrent adversarial video enhancement (RAVE) framework is recurrent, hidden state and feedback need to be initialized at the beginning of a sequence, both $h^0$ and $y^0$ are set to zero.
+Since our proposed recurrent adversarial video enhancement (RAVE) framework\footnote{Codes, links to data and other material will be available at: \url{https://github.com/dariofuoli/RAVE}} is recurrent, hidden state and feedback need to be initialized at the beginning of a sequence, both $h^0$ and $y^0$ are set to zero.
 In addition, the efficiency gain in our proposed recurrent networks stems from access to past information which is encoded in the current hidden state.
 This information is not available at the beginning of a sequence, as it needs to first accumulate for a couple of frames.
 Therefore, the enhancement quality gradually increases during the first few frames, which is a discriminating factor for the discriminator by itself and also affects the cyclic losses.
 In order to prevent initialization-related issues during training, all sequences are padded by repeating the first frame for 3 time steps, see Fig.~\ref{fig:padding}.
-After a sequence is processed, the excess frames are removed.
+At every step during training, i.e. after a sequence is processed, the excess frames are removed.
+Therefore, the padded frames are never exposed to any losses directly, leaving room for the generator G and degrader H to warm-start the hidden state.
 The proposed temporal padding strategy alleviates the need for constant enhancement quality from the first frame on and enables the network to make use of past information without exposing the initialization process to the discriminator.
 We observed improved stability during training and better training results with this modification.
 We use Adam optimizer \cite{adam} with standard settings from \textit{PyTorch} and set the learning rate to $10^{-6}$.
 Due to hardware constraints, all models are trained with a batch size of 1.
 The cyclic loss weight is set to $\alpha=1$ for all experiments, generator/degrader and discriminator are trained in alternating steps.